 - paid conference registrations, updates on MCH trends, and additional professional education opportunities

-- 4-5 paid opportunities with community partners and the center during the year
+- four to five paid opportunities with community partners and the center during the year